Q: How do I find a folder in Outlook that has disappeared?

 Why have all my emails disappeared from Outlook?

 Your email folders may have disappeared because of recent changes to your computer, connection errors.
-Also, when your system files are corrupt, it could spell doom for storage of your emails in the Outlook application.
+Also, when your system files are corrupt, it could spell doom for the storage of your emails in the Outlook application.